ShapeMoir\'e: Channel-Wise Shape-Guided Network for Image Demoir\'eing: Conclusion

 \section{Conclusion}

 In this paper, we extend our previously accepted ShapeConv to the image demoiréing domain.
 Unlike existing methods, our proposed ShapeMoiré addresses the channel inconsistency problem of moiré patterns using \emph{shape} features.
 The key extension in the method is the introduction of the Shape-Architecture, which models the \emph{shape} information from the image-level and acts as a complement to the patch-level ShapeConv.
 The experimental results demonstrate its superiority over existing state-of-the-arts on four public popular datasets.
 Furthermore, we verify that our method can be painlessly integrated into four strong baselines to improve their performance, while introducing negligible computational cost during inference.
-Additionally, our ShapeMoiré yields significant promise in real-world cases with irregular moiré patterns, making it potentially suitable for edge device application and deployment.
+Additionally, our ShapeMoiré yields significant promise in real-world cases with irregular moiré patterns, making it potentially suitable for edge device application and deployment. \jm{Beyond demoiréing, we have also applied ShapeMoiré to the image deblurring task and observed promising improvements, suggesting its potential generalizability to broader image restoration problems.}